inventorysource/dev-frontend-assessment/README.md

 - Allow performing these actions on the list (do NOT re-fetch the data from the API):
     - **Searching** : On symbol and company name
     - **Sorting** : Ascending and descending on at least 1 data point
-    - **Filtering** : Between a range of (at least) the following fields :
-        - "open"
-        - "close"

-### Bonus Points
-(These are not mandatory and if you choose to do any of these - please only choose one)
+    - **At least 1 of the below requirements (your choice)**

+### Choose at least 1 below

-- Ability to click a single stock ticker and navigate to a dedicated page (has it's own route and URL) for viewing it
+1. Ability to click a single stock ticker and navigate to a dedicated page (has it's own route and URL) for viewing it
     - Find and use the API end point for selecting a single ticker so you can load all possible information for it
-    - Display as much or as little information as you like about the ticker in question

-- Allow **favoriting** symbols by storing them in local storage and possibly Vuex
+2. Allow **favoriting** symbols by storing them in local storage or Vuex.
-    - Add a menu item for viewing favorite symbols
+    - Either allow filtering to view favorited symbols or put these symbols at the top

-- Allow **excluding** symbols by storing them in local storage and then preventing them from displaying in your main lists component
+3. Allow **excluding** symbols by storing them in local storage or Vuex.
-    - Add a menu item for viewing excluded symbols
+    - Either allow filtering to view excluded symbols or put these at the bottom

 ### Submission